cym0n/Dancer2-Plugin-Comments/README.md

         #The route that will be used to post
         post_route: "/comment"

+        #Author flag.
+If 0 no author data will be asked.
+Mail and site will be off too.
+        #Configuration useful when user is logged on the site but BEWARE: none of the given handlers manages user login.
+You have to write one that do.
+        author: 1

         #Flags to save also mail and site of the user
         mail: 0
         site: 0